 Joint Committee on Printing

-Joint Committee on Printing Rules for 117th Congress
+Rules of the Joint Committee on Printing for the 118th Congress

-(c) Where these rules require a vote of the members of the Committee, polling of members either in writing or by telephone shall not be permitted to substitute for a vote taken at a Committee meeting, unless the Ranking Minority Member assents to waiver of this requirement.
+(c) Where these rules require a vote of the members of the Committee, polling of members either in writing or by telephone shall not be permitted to substitute for a vote taken at a Committee meeting, unless the Vice Chair or Ranking Minority Member as applicable assents to waiver of this requirement.

 (b) No person other than members of the Committee, and such congressional staff and other representatives as they may authorize, shall be present in any business session that has been closed to the public.

 Rule 5. – Alternating Chair and Vice-Chair by Congresses

 (a) The Chair and Vice Chair of the Committee shall alternate between the House and the Senate by Congresses: The senior member of the minority party in the House of Congress opposite of that of the Chair shall be the Vice Chair or Ranking Minority Member of the Committee as applicable.

 (b) In the event the House and Senate are under different party control, the Chair and Vice Chair shall represent the majority party in their respective Houses.
 When the Chair and Vice-Chair represent different parties, the Vice-Chair shall also fulfill the responsibilities of the Ranking Minority Member as prescribed by these rules.

 Rule 6. – Parliamentary Questions